epfl-ada/ada-2024-project-gear5/README.md

 4. Is it possible to predict the next cinema golden age?

 ## Additional datasets
 In addition to the original dataset, we are using the movielens dataset.
-This dataset gives us access to reviews and ratings for each movies.
+This dataset gives us access to reviews and ratings for a wide range of movies.
+(Link: https://grouplens.org/datasets/movielens/)

 ## Methods